unm-campus-histories/spaces/docs/essays/dane-smith-hall.md

 # Background

-Dane Smith Hall is a 89,000-square-foot, multipurpose classroom building built in the heart of campus to meet the Universitiy's rapidly growing demand for genral education meeting rooms.
-It was the first general education classroom built at UNM since 1950, making the need for this building neccesary at its time of construction.
+Dane Smith Hall is a 89,000-square-foot, multipurpose classroom building built in the heart of campus to meet the University's rapidly growing demand for general education meeting rooms.
+It was the first general education classroom built at UNM since 1950, making the need for this building necessary at its time of construction.

 # Usage